tahsinAmin/Auto-Search/README.md

 - [x] Able to show the whole location in the map
 - [x] Have 2 inputs like the above.
 - [x] Weather API taking dynamic values from input
-- [ ] Show Dynamic Weather data with the given values
+- [x] Show Dynamic Weather data with the given values (AutoSearch.js)

 - [ ] show a message if no flights found
+- [ ] Error: Request failed with status code 400 (Showing when removing all inputs from the input, cityNAmeT)
 - [ ] Make the toggle work

 ### UI/UX